-Although the benefits of and justification for energy efficiency (EE) may seem obvious to some of us, this is often not the case for many of our clients and even our colleagues.
-Being able to articulate and present the many positive attributes of EE - from operational cost savings, to conservation, to reduced equipment maintenance – is key to selling EE projects.
+Although the benefits of and justification for energy efficiency (EE) may seem obvious to some, this is often not the case for many of our clients and colleagues.
+Being able to articulate and present both the energy and non-energy benefits of a project or retrofit – from operational cost savings, to conservation, to reduced equipment maintenance – is key to selling EE projects.

 Upon completion of this hands-on workshop, participants will be able to: